Garage Door Cable Repair Experts

 Warning Signs

-Garage door cables carry a lot of weight every time your door opens and closes.
-When they start to fail, the door usually gives clear warning signs before the problem becomes more dangerous.
+Garage door cables carry heavy weight every time the door moves.
+When they start to fail, the door often shows clear warning signs.

 Door Off Track

-A snapped or loose cable can pull the door out of alignment.
-If the door looks tilted or jammed, stop using it and schedule service before more damage occurs.
+A loose or snapped cable can pull the door out of alignment.
+Stop using it and schedule service.

-If the opener runs but the door barely moves, a cable may have slipped, snapped, or lost tension.
-Forcing the door can make the system unsafe.
+If the opener runs but the door barely moves, the cable may have slipped or lost tension.

-Scraping, snapping, grinding, or popping sounds can point to cable tension problems, drum issues, or parts rubbing where they should not.
+Scraping, snapping, grinding, or popping can point to cable or drum problems.

 Noticing any of these signs?